vmarchaud/servicectl/README.md

 servicectl create app.js --instances 2 --port 3000
 ```

-Like pm2, the cluster mode is **supported out of the box using NodeJS**.
-However you can use it anything, please read how to setup socket-enabled systemd service with your language (its easy as listening on a specific file descriptor):
+Like PM2, the cluster mode is **supported out of the box using Node.js**.
+However you can use it anything, please read how to setup socket-enabled systemd service with your language (it's easy as listening on a specific file descriptor):
 - Go: https://github.com/coreos/go-systemd/blob/master/examples/activation/httpserver/httpserver.go
 - Python: https://github.com/liutec/python-systemd-socket-activated/blob/master/server.py#L13
 - Rails: https://www.stderr.nl/Blog/Software/Rails/RailsSocketActivation.html